-A Nashville employment lawyer from the Employment and Consumer Law Group can protect your rights when you call us today or reach out to us online to schedule a 100% confidential consultation to discuss your situation.
+A whistleblower lawyer in Nashville from the Employment and Consumer Law Group can protect your rights when you call us today or reach out to us online to schedule a 100% confidential consultation to discuss your situation.

 How Do Federal Whistleblower Laws Protect Employees?

 There are several federal statutes that provide protections for employees who make whistleblower claims, including: